Guo Yi, Sasa Josifovic, Asuman Lätzer-Lasar (Hrsg.)

 Wilhelm Fink Verlag (Paderborn), 1.
 Aufl.
 2013, ca. 200 Seiten, Franz.
 Broschur

 In the history of Chinese and European philosophy, metaphysics has played an outstanding role: it is a theoretical framework which provides the basis for a philosophical understanding of the world and the self.
 A theory of the self is well integrated in a metaphysical understanding of the totality of nature as a dynamic process of continuous changes.
+According to this view, the purpose of existence can be conceived of as the development and realization of the full potential given to the individual by its nature.
+In regard to human nature specifically, this idea of self-realization includes the development of all cognitive faculties as well as of the moral character.

 Metaphysics has, however, suffered a loss of importance in current debates, especially in ethics.
 As a result, we observe the emergence of such philosophical views as moral skepticism and even nihilism.
 The consequence of this tendency has been the renunciation of a claim to understanding and to providing a solid ground for ethics.